 Microsoft auth provider

 At this time, Arcade does not offer a default Microsoft Auth Provider.
-To use Microsoft auth, you must create a custom Auth Provider with your own Microsoft OAuth 2.0 credentials.
+To use Microsoft auth, you must create a custom Auth Provider with your own Microsoft OAuth 2.0 credentials as described below.

 The Microsoft auth provider enables tools and agents to call the Microsoft Graph API on behalf of a user.
 Behind the scenes, the Arcade Engine and the Microsoft auth provider seamlessly manage Microsoft OAuth 2.0 authorization for your users.